 Brian Elton

-Brian Elton has served as independent chairperson on several CCCs in both regional and urban areas.
-His project portfolio includes the Epping to Chatswood Rail Link, the Cross-City Tunnel Air Quality, Jupiter Windfarm and Dargues Goldmine CCCs.
-He has a strong understanding of urban planning, infrastructure, community engagement and resources management and he has extensive dispute resolution skills and consensus building techniques to help groups develop workable solutions to emerging issues.
+Brian has served as independent chairperson on several Community Consultative Committees in both regional and urban areas.
+His project portfolio includes the Epping to Chatswood Rail Link, the Cross-City Tunnel Air Quality, Jupiter Windfarm and Dargues Goldmine Community Consultative Committees.
+He has a strong understanding of urban planning, infrastructure, community engagement and resources management.
+He has extensive dispute resolution skills and consensus building techniques to help groups develop workable solutions to emerging issues.
 Brian is a Fellow of the Planning Institute of Australia and a Member of the Australian Institute of Company Directors.

 Dr Colin Gellatly (AO)